tensorflow/tensorflow/g3doc/Canonicalization.md

 These transformations are applied to builtin ops:

 *   `constant` ops are uniqued and hoisted into the entry block of a function.
-*   (TODO) Merge `affine.apply` instructions that directly feed each other.
+*   (TODO) Merge `affine.apply` operations that directly feed each other.

 ## Standard Ops Canonicalizations

-*   Shape folding of `alloc` instructions to turn dynamic dimensions into static ones.
+*   Shape folding of `alloc` operations to turn dynamic dimensions into static ones.
-*   Folding `memref_cast` instructions into users where possible.
+*   Folding `memref_cast` operations into users where possible.